 Mr. Huerta holds the National Conflict Resolution Center Mediator Credential and mediates disputes for the San Diego County Superior Court Panel, the American Arbitration Association, the California Department of Insurance, and the Financial Industry Regulatory Authority (FINRA).
 In addition, he has mediated hundreds of disputes for the United States Forest Service, US Postal Service, US Navy, the US Equal Employment Opportunity Commission, and the Duke University Law School Private Adjudication Center.

 Mr. Huerta was named as one of three mediators in the country to be part of the Inaugural Class of Access ADR Mediation Fellows.
 He is a Mediator and Arbitration Chairperson for the American Arbitration Association (AAA) and FINRA.
 Mr. Huerta is a Barrister in the William B. Enright Chapter of the American Inns of Court, College of Trial Advocacy.
-He is a member of the Alternative Dispute Resolution and Labor and Employment Sections of the San Diego County Bar Association and has been a long time member of the Dispute Resolution Section of the American Bar Association.
+He is a member of the Alternative Dispute Resolution and Labor and Employment Sections of the San Diego County Bar Association and was a long time member of the Dispute Resolution Section of the American Bar Association.

 600 West Broadway, Suite 900